Safety is our priority

 Additional protocols are being implemented during the coronavirus pandemic for the safety and health of donors, including:

 - Spacing out donors to comply with social distancing and group gathering restrictions.

-Per the FDA, Donors should refrain from blood donation for 28 days if they have:
+Per the FDA, donors should refrain from blood donation if in the past 14 days they have:

 Please contact the Baystate Health Blood Donor Center at 413-794-4600 with questions, to make an appointment, or notify us if you are diagnosed with COVID-19 after your donation.

 Making a difference

 Just like blood donations, platelet donations are very important.